 Additionally, social isolation is currently a national issue, it has also been identified locally as a priority within the Locality Planning Partnership and Health and Social Care Partnership (HSCP).
 With this in mind, and very few other local organisations to offer targeted activities we worked closely with HSCP to develop several projects which we support in the community.

-Arran CVS was established in 1965 to co-ordinate voluntary effort on the Island of Arran.
+Arran CVS was established in 1965 to co-ordinate voluntary efforts on the Island of Arran.

 Currently there are over 120 voluntary and community groups operating on Arran.